LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/WorkingWithTextData.md

 gs_clf = GridSearchCV(text_clf, parameters, cv=5, n_jobs=-1)
 ```

+Note that `txt_clf` is still the SVG classifier, which is the classifier whose parameters we are tuning with grid search.
 The grid search instance behaves like a normal `scikit-learn` model.

 Let’s perform the search on a smaller subset of the training data to speed up the computation:

 ```python
 gs_clf = gs_clf.fit(twenty_train.data[:400], twenty_train.target[:400])
 ```

-The result of calling `fit` on a `GridSearchCV` object is a classifier that we can use to `predict`:
+Calling `fit` on a `GridSearchCV` object returns a classifier that we can use to `predict`:

 ```python
 twenty_train.target_names[gs_clf.predict(['God is love'])[0]]